MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/dataflow-power-automate-connector-templates.md

 * Trigger a flow when a dataflow refresh completes.
 * Take action to initiate a dataflow refresh.

-This article discusses some use cases with provided tutorials to help you quickstart the use of this connector:
+This section discusses some use cases with provided tutorials to help you quickstart the use of this connector:

 [Send notifications](send-notification-when-dataflow-refresh-completes.md):